 The therapist’s role is in depression counseling is to guide the patient’s restoration process by increasing awareness and consciousness regarding the identification and use of his own inherent resources.
 The therapy itself draws on the therapist’s and patient’s relationship with nature as the primary context in which core transformation and healing occurs.
 Core transformation refers to the process of awakening to a greater understanding of oneself and one’s environment.

 Naturopathic therapy is based on the premise of educating the patient on how to be responsible for their own health care.
 For example, I teach my clients about self care and make recommendations with regards to treatment options, both allopathic and complementary.

-Using Natural Medicine With Depression Therapy
+Natural Medicine and Depression Therapy

 Because disorders are often affected by our emotions and state of mind, naturopathic therapy attempts to obtain emotional balance.
 This involves diagnosing and removing the disturbing emotional causes, whether psychological or physiological.
 Just as in any type of psychotherapy, referrals to outside sources, such as medical doctors, are given as needed.

 In naturopathic therapy, the patient is not regarded as having a mind in a body, but as constituting a mind-body-spirit unity.
 Mental-emotional, physical, and spiritual factors act and react upon each other, producing either health or disease.

 Naturopathic Therapy holds the same principles as naturopathic medicine, which are founded on principles formulated from the observation of health and disease, and examined in light of scientific analysis.
 The principles address the psychological, physiological and spiritual nature of the person and distinguish naturopathic therapy from other approaches.